rond-consulting/specification_control_chatbot/README.md

 It scrapes specification data from a given URL, queries ChatGPT for verification, and compares the returned specifications against the scraped data.
 A Streamlit interface is provided to visually compare specifications from the Gamma website and ChatGPT responses.

+Before starting the project, make sure to have an OpenAI API key that you can use in this project

 ## Project Structure

 - **`main.py`**: The main Python script that runs the necessary files to: